jaakkytt/aws-automation/lab-2/README.md

     terraform plan 02-single-instance/
     Plan: 1 to add, 0 to change, 0 to destroy.

 You might want to check out the [VPC Console]( https://eu-central-1.console.aws.amazon.com/vpc/home#vpcs:) to get a better sense of infrastructure build in this step.
-Use the configured project name to find your VPC.
+Use the project name you set in `variables.tf` to find your VPC.

 ## Create a single EC2 instance